NCAS-CMS/backup-utils/README.md

 ![use-case-diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/NCAS-CMS/backup-utils/dev/diagrams/sequence-diagram.iuml)

 ## Running it 🏃
-* Get the `backup_manager.py` script and the `config.yml` files in the same directory on your local machine
+* Get the `backup_manager.py` script and the `config.yml` files
-  * They should preferably not be moved around much as the crontab needs to be regenerated each time they change location
+  * They should preferably not be moved around much as the crontab needs to be regenerated `backup_manager.py` changes location
   * One way to do this is through a quick git clone command:
 ```bash
 git clone https://github.com/NCAS-CMS/backup-utils.git && cd backup-utils